IBM/MAX-Image-Caption-Generator-Web-App/README.md

 ## Instructions for Docker

-To run the web app with Docker you need to allow the containers running the web server and the REST endpoint to share the same network stack.
+To run the web app with Docker the containers running the webserver and the REST endpoint need to share the same network stack.
 This is done in the following steps.

-Modify the command that runs the Image Caption Generator REST endpoint to map the 8088 port:
+Modify the command that runs the Image Caption Generator REST endpoint to map an additional port in the container to a port on the host machine.
+In the example below it is mapped to port 8088 on the host but other ports can also be used.

     docker run -it -p 5000:5000 -p 8088:8088 --name max-im2txt max-im2txt